Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson5/README.md

 2. **`gulp init`** - Intialize configuration files in user's profile folder `%USERPROFILE%\.iot-hub-getting-started`

    * `config-gateway.json`: Configuration for connecting to gateway via SSH.
-   * `config-sensortag.json`: Configuration for the sensor will be connected to gateway, which will be send to your Intel NUC.
+   * `config-sensortag.json`: Configuration for the sensor connected to gateway.
+The file will be sent to your Intel NUC.
    * `config-azure.json`: Configuration for your Azure IoT Hub and Azure Table storage account.

 3. Use the following command to modify your gateway configuration files, fill in the gateway's mac address